Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Analyze the inverse trigonometric function $$g(x)=\arccos(x)$$ and its transformation into $$h(x)=2-

-Using the unit circle and properties of special triangles, answer the following.
+Consider the unit circle and the properties of special right triangles.
+Answer the following for a 4

 Verification and Application of Trigonometric Identities